 • Additional collaboration features for premium users

-In the early days, Google and Dropbox took very different directions.
-Even though the two services are becoming increasingly similar, you can still see the difference in their approaches today.
+In the early days, Google Drive and Dropbox took very different directions.
+Even though the two services are becoming increasingly similar, you can still see differences that stem from their initial goals.
 Dropbox’s focus was and still is on synchronising files between different users.
 The software provided for this makes collaborating in specific folders extraordinarily easy.

-Initially, Google only intended Drive to be storage space for Gmail accounts and the cloud computing services associated with Google Docs.
-It was not until 2012 that users could manage their cloud storage as a single system.
-This service also provides its users with an enormous amount of storage space free of charge for this purpose.
-This strategy was also successful when Gmail was introduced and has attracted many people to Google's email service.
+Initially, Google only intended Drive to be storage space for Gmail accounts and the cloud computing services surrounding Google Docs.
+It wasn’t until 2012 that users could manage their cloud storage as a single system.
+To facilitate this, Google Drive provides its users with an enormous amount of free storage space.
+This strategy proved successful when Gmail was introduced, attracting many people to Google’s email service.

-Trends show that the two cloud storage services are becoming increasingly similar.
-Google also provides software which synchronises folders on your PC with cloud storage, while Dropbox is currently targeting functions with Paper which were previously only found on Google Docs.
+The further development of the two cloud storage services is becoming increasingly similar.
+Google provides software which synchronises folders on your PC with cloud storage, while Dropbox is currently focusing on adding features to Paper that were previously only found on Google Docs.

-Meanwhile, many users are only concerned with the amount of storage space provided, and Google clearly provides more in both its free and paid versions.
-In this regard, Google provides better value for your money.
-However, Dropbox differentiates itself with a unique idea which leads to higher speeds.
+Meanwhile, many users are only concerned with the amount of storage space provided.
+In its free version, Google clearly provides more.
+However, Dropbox differentiates itself with a unique idea that has led to higher speeds.
 Instead of replacing the entire file when a change is made, Dropbox only copies and replaces the edited parts.
 This significantly increases the transfer speed.

 Summary